hunglv216515/Robotics---BBLAB/README.md

 # Robotics---BBLAB
-It is my starting place for a long journey layer, which helps me to research and study.
+It's my starting place for a long journey layer, which helps me to research and study.
 I will upload these project small at here.